ActivityWatch/aw-watcher-window/README.md

 `pip install git+https://github.com/ActivityWatch/aw-watcher-window.git`

 To install from a cloned version, cd into the directory and run `poetry install` to install inside an virtualenv.
+You can run the binary via `aw-watcher-window`.

 If you want to install it system-wide it can be installed with `pip install .`, but that has the issue that it might not get the exact version of the dependencies due to not reading the poetry.lock file.

 ## Note to macOS users